Alpine Génépi: tips and recipes

 Génépi is distinguished by a rich and captivating aromatic palette, blending resinous, herbal, and slightly sweet notes.
 Phenolic compounds, such as sesquiterpenes, impart a woody and spicy flavor to the spirit, while terpenes contribute freshness and vibrancy.
 Bottle maturation, often extended over several months, allows the aromas to meld harmoniously, unveiling the full complexity of the distillate.
 This aging process also promotes the evaporation of undesirable volatile components, enhancing the smoothness and balance of the Génépi.
 Patience is a key virtue in this stage, as it elevates the very essence of the plant, resulting in a nectar of subtle nuances—a true reflection of ancestral craftsmanship and the high-altitude terroir.

-Standards and regulations for authentic and high-quality production
+Standards and regulations for authentic, high-quality production.

 Alpine Génépi: history, production, recipes, and tips for an authentic tasting experience